-After Sayılğan’s defense, his lawyer Zelal Pelin Doğan from the MLSA Legal Unit stated that her client has not been brought into the courtroom in person since he was detained.
-She remarked that her client is being forced to submit his defense via SEGBİS which constitutes a violation of 'right to fair trial'.
-She said that Sayılğan has been imprisoned for 719 days, due to his journalistic work and added: “The imprisonment of journalists due to their professional work does not only violate their right to free expression and press, but also the public's right to information.”
+Doğan, Sayılğan’s lawyer, then rose to argue that forcing Sayılğan to only appear in court via SEGBİS was a violation of his right to a fair trial.
+She went on to argue that Sayılğan’s 719 day ordeal is designed to suppress his journalistic work.
+“The imprisonment of journalists due to their professional work does not only violate their right to free expression and press, but also the public's right to information.”

 She then criticized the evidence presented by the prosecution.
 “The tape records presented as evidence in the indictment are solely the phone calls of my client, with his news sources.
 If the evidence in the case file is to be reviewed by a third party expert, the expert report will state that my client is a journalist.
 The decisions of the Constitutional Court and the European Court of Human Rights clearly states that journalism is not a crime.
 Journalist Sayılğan has been imprisoned unlawfully for a very long time.
 His detention has exceeded the limit of being a legal measure.
 I request his release.”

 After a short recess, the court chose to adjourn the hearing until December 24.
 Until then Sayılğan and four other defendants will remain detained.